Communicable diseases and immunization

 Data on immunization

-Health care providers carrying out immunisation shall submit reports "Communicable diseases immunoprophylaxis" and "Immunisation coverage among children, students and adolescents" to the Health Board.
-The report "Communicable diseases immunoprophylaxis" is submitted once per quarter by the 5th date of the first month of each quarter.
-The report "Immunisation coverage among children, students and adolescents" is submitted once a year by January 10.
+Until 2022 health care providers carrying out immunisation submitted reports "Communicable diseases immunoprophylaxis" and "Immunisation coverage among children, students and adolescents" directly to the Health Board.
+The report "Communicable diseases immunoprophylaxis" was submitted once per quarter by the 5th date of the first month of each quarter.
+The report "Immunisation coverage among children, students and adolescents" was submitted once a year by January 10.

 The International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10)